remirror/remirror/.changeset/four-bikes-unite.md

 "@remirror/extension-image": patch
 ---

-Fix the `schema.parseDOM` property so that it can access `this.getExtraAttrs`.
+Make the `schema.toDOM` and arrow function so that it can access `this`.